sonamkoul2/capstone/README.md

 ### * Tools:

---Pre-installed Python 2.7, Numpy, Pandas, Turltle were used in this project.
+- Pre-installed Python 2.7, Numpy, Pandas, Turltle were used in this project.

 - To run the tester, you can do so from the command line with a command like the following:
 - python tester.py test_maze_01.txt